What to eat in Lithuania - Traditional Lithuanian cuisine

 Lithuanian beer with the most popular beer snack - fried bread with cheese sauce

-Fried bread can be found everywhere in Vilnius, the same as šaltibarščiai(cold beetroot soup) in summer time.
+Fried bread can be found everywhere in Vilnius, the same as šaltibarščiai.
 It is especially popular in beer bars and pubs, but you can even find it in supermarkets (not as fresh though).
 However, our top recommendation would be "Špunka" (Etmonų g.
 3, Savičiaus, g.
 9) – a popular local pub.
-You can also get simple fried bread in "Žemaičių ąsotis" and "Leičiai" mentioned in this article.

 You can even prepare it at home by yourself, it’s very easy.
 You just need to fry some black rye bread and when it will become hard and crispy, rub it with a clove of garlic and sprinkle with salt.
 Another possible way is to fry bread and make sauce from mayonnaise, cheese, and garlic.